Air Force Structure Explained: Wings, Groups & Squadrons (A Simple Guide for Families)

 2nd Aircraft Maintenance Squadron, 2nd Maintenance Group, 2nd Bomb Wing, Barksdale AFB

-• Major Command: Air Force Global Strike Command
+MAJCOM: Air Force Global Strike Command

-• Base/Wing: 2nd Bomb Wing
+Wing: 2nd Bomb Wing

-• Group: 2nd Maintenance Group
+Group: 2nd Maintenance Group

-• Squadron: 2nd Aircraft Maintenance Squadron
+Squadron: 2nd Aircraft Maintenance Squadron

-• Flight: Example: Alpha Flight
+Flight: Example — Alpha Flight

 Air National Guard (ANG) & Air Force Reserve (AFR)

-• ANG reports to the state governor unless federally activated
+Reports to the Governor unless federally activated

 Frequently Asked Questions

-Is a Wing bigger than a Group?
+Is a Wing larger than a Group?

 The Squadron.